 “Eat More, Weigh Less: Dr. Dean Ornish’s Life Choice Program for Losing Weight Safely While Eating Abundantly.”

-How do you accomplish a gospel of eating more and weighing less according to Dr. Ornish?
+How do you accomplish the gospel of eating more and weighing less according to Dr. Ornish?
 Simple:

 “If you really want to be able to eat as much as you want until you are full and still lose weight, then you need to reduce fat down to around 10% of calories.
 In practical terms, this means excluding all meats, including fish and chicken, and all oils.” p.
 34